PlexiBot/documentation/commands/admin/mute.md

 The role should be updated automatically when you create a new channel.

 If the role happens to be broken on your server, you can force Vexera to regenerate it by deleting (or renaming) it and applying a new mute.
+Please note that after regenerating the role, you should remute all previously muted users.